nubenetes/awesome-kubernetes/docs/kubernetes-storage.md

 - [kubernetes-csi.github.io](https://kubernetes-csi.github.io) Kubernetes-CSI is a community repository containing projects to enable CSI support in Kubernetes.
 - [github.com/kubernetes-csi](https://github.com/kubernetes-csi) Kubernetes specific Container-Storage-Interface (CSI) components
 - [SMB CSI Driver for Kubernetes](https://github.com/kubernetes-csi/csi-driver-smb) This driver allows Kubernetes to access SMB Server on both Linux and Windows nodes.
+- [github.com/yandex-cloud: CSI for S3](https://github.com/yandex-cloud/k8s-csi-s3) This is a Container Storage Interface (CSI) for S3 (or S3 compatible) storage.
+This can dynamically allocate buckets and mount them via a fuse mount into any container.

 ## Kubestr